edermartioli/fotometria/README.md

 # FOTOMETRIA

-Fotometria is a Python library to perform aperture photometry time series.
+Fotometria is a Python package with libraries and tools to perform aperture photometry time series.

 To start using the FOTOMETRIA tools, download the following libraries: